Tukwila Burglary Defense Attorney

 This also applies to stores and commercial buildings where the proprietor or owner has clearly prohibited a person from entry.
 If such a person is caught shoplifting in the store or building, the person may be liable to a burglary charge even though it was not nighttime.

-There are three elements that underpin the offence of burglary.
+There are three elements that underpin the offense of burglary.
 These elements of burglary are as follows:

 - Unauthorized entry: This means that the offender physically entered the structure without the express permission of the owner.
 It could be by the use of force and it could be by merely placing a body part inside the structure.